AnetaKn/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-0-setup/start.md

 ## 10. Create a New Workspace.
 Click on the `Workspaces` icon located on the left part of the screen.
 A sidebar will appear with a list of all accessible subscriptions.
-Follow the instructions and click `New Workspace.
+Follow the instructions and click `New workspace`.
 ![Login](../screenshots/start/Workspace1.png)

 ## 11. Name Your Workspace
 Give your new workspace a name, adhering to the provided naming convention.
-Verify the name and click `Apply.` Follow the naming convention and assign a name: `urban-innovation-deNNN`, where `NNN` represents the number assigned to you.
-For example, `urban-innovation-de001.
+Verify the name and click `Apply`.
+Follow the naming convention and assign a name: `urban-innovation-deNNN`, where `NNN` represents the number assigned to you.
+For example, `urban-innovation-de001`.

 ![Login](../screenshots/start/Workspace2.png)

-Expand "Advance" and make sure you assign this workspace to a Fabric trial capacity.
-Then click "Apply" button.
+Expand `Advance` and make sure you assign this workspace to a Fabric trial capacity.
+Then click `Apply` button.

 ![Login](../screenshots/start/Workspace3.png)